dokku/docker-orchestrate/README.md

 ### Script Healthchecks

-The tool supports an extended healthcheck mechanism via the `x-healthcheck-command` field.
+The tool supports an extended healthcheck mechanism via the `x-healthcheck-host-command` field.

 ```yaml
 services: